Diwij/ros-tutorials/README.md

           where geometry_msgs is the package where the msg is located and Twist is the type of msg used for communication, where twist defines the linear and angular velocities along the 3 Axes.*/

+### Jan 19,2021
+    1. Understanding Subscriber/Publisher communication:
+                *Firstly we declare a subscriber which declares the topics of its subscription the type of msg it will recieve to the ros master node.
+                *Then we declare a publisher which will have the same topic as the subscrber to subscribe to and will send the msg of similiar type.
+                *The ROS Master node will then let the subscriber know of the presence of a publisher with compatible topics and msgs.
+                *The subscriber then sends a TCP request to the publisher to create a connection and the publisher sends a response to establish that connection.
+                *This process happens before transmission of any DATA.
+                *Once the communication is set up Transmission of msgs can take place over Topics.

+    2. Once a successful Communication has been set between 2 nodes even if the ROS Master node crashes the communication is not disrupted.
+Only if the nodes are closed then restarting communication won't be possible without ROS Master.

+    3. Writing Publisher and Subscriber in Python